JUPITER, Fla. – What boosters describe as the nation's last tackle powder-puff football game is no more, at least for now.

 These members of the Class of 2016 were filled with glee recalling last year's 50th anniversary game, which they lost 17-12 to the Class of 2015.

 Donning pads.
 Strapping on helmets.
 Hearing the roar as they sprinted into the stadium.
 The hits.
 The fumbles and bumbles.

-"Remember there were three of us saying 'Let's all just get on Amanda,' but no one could take her down," one girl says to the group.
+"Remember there were three of us saying 'Let's all just get on Amanda,' but no one could take her down," one girl says.
 Another chimes in, "One girl got hit so hard her helmet flew off."
 A third adds, "It is sooo fun."

 For these young women and their moms, the risk of injury is overblown.